 Then slowly add the new water at the last stage of your filtration system so it can be mixed into the whole volume of the pond.
 This is important because the new water is likely to be a completely different temperature than the existing water and sudden changes in temperature are harmful to fish.

 Beware chlorinated water because excess chlorine can also harm and even kill fish.
 Chances are your municipal water has some chlorine in it so if you’re using a garden hose be sure not to leave it running too long and let it overfill your pond.
 Always monitor the process and keep an eye on your fish.
+If you think chlorine will be an issue, you can add a dechlorinator to your pond, too.

 And remember, we’ll test your pond for free, so if you ever suspect a problem, let us know.
 We can diagnose, treat and even maintain your pond.